 Location: Panama – check back for full itinerary in February

-Total cost: Cost includes program fee including airfare, accommodations, in-country travel, entrance fees, 3 days field experience with NGO or inter-governmental agency, and 3 meals.
+Total cost: Cost includes program fee including airfare, accommodations, in-country travel, entrance fees, 3 days field experience with NGO or inter-governmental agency, and some meals.

 Panama is the epicenter of the Americas serving as a connecting point between North and South America.
 The City of Knowledge Foundation is a non-profit city housing over 180 NGOs and intergovernmental agencies conducting research on sustainability pertaining to the environment, economics, policy, education, and women rights and social justice.
 Located on the former U.S. base for the Canal, the City of Knowledge is a full-service campus designed for student groups.
 JumpstartTU will expose students to the importance of research on global issues, the unique Biodiversity characteristics of Panama, global trade and world consumption, and the culture of indigenous people and their contributions to Panama.
 Examples of experiences include a 3-day intensive field experience with TU’s partners, a site visit to Embera Village home to one of five indigenous people, walking tours of the world’s most researched rain forest, sightseeing of natural wildlife in Panama’s variety of national parks and experiences in Casco Viejo & the Historic Panama Canal including the recent expansion.